AkashDas253/Tutorial_Django/lessons/cbv/readme.md

-Here's an expanded note on Django Class-Based Views (CBVs), including new sections such as custom CBVs and additional concepts:

----

 ## **Django Class-Based Views (CBVs)**

 Class-Based Views (CBVs) provide a more modular and object-oriented approach to handling HTTP requests and responses in Django.
 These views abstract common functionality into reusable classes, promoting cleaner and more maintainable code.